yanghuafang/anti-android-virus/README.md

 off-the-shelf tools mis-parse.
 Versions `035`–`040` are accepted, including the method-handle and `invoke-custom` opcodes DEX 038/039 added.

+## Matching class paths

+The first detection dimension is the package path: whole families live under one package, so `com.aav.sample.evil` classifies a class without looking at a single instruction.

+Matching is an Aho-Corasick trie, but keyed on the CRC32 of each dotted segment rather than on characters.
+A path has a handful of segments and thousands of signatures share prefixes, so one walk over the segments visits every candidate at once instead of testing signatures one at a time.
+A hit is confirmed by logic over the matched signature's parts — a package alone can be too broad, so a signature can require several paths together.

 ## The signature database

 Detection data ships as one file: a header, then one section per signature